akhiljayan29aj/HTMLBasic/README.md

-# HTML CHEAT SHEET
+# HTML SANDBOX
-This is a cheat sheet for HTML
+This is a sandbox for HTML